bruno78/python-capstone-project/README.md

 ### Data files

-See codebook for more details
+See [codebook](https://github.com/bruno78/python-capstone-project/blob/master/codebook.md) for more details

+*Note:* To see the version control process ask me to see the bitbucket account.
+There are files such as GSS data set that is not available for public display.

 ### Sources